Before having kids, I didn’t have a clue what the word “natural” implied. It simply didn’t matter much if something fit into this sort of genre.

 In my years working with mamas, I find that this experience is something that happens to many of us.
 There is something magical about pregnancy that brings us back to our roots, to a time when these things were simply a way of life.
 The word “natural” even didn’t exist in context.

 Motherhood in our society has taken a steep turn in the opposite direction from this way of living but much like a swinging pendulum, we mamas are yearning for something more and making the turn back to our earthly roots.

 You certainly don’t have to be “that” kind of mama to want more for you and your baby.
 Natural and organic are linked to healthier families, and with sky-rocking healthcare costs and a surge of illnesses that sweep our country every year, it’s simply a new necessity to living.

 In working with postpartum, I’ve also found that many homemade balms, salves, and blends have been genuinely nourishing and healing; not only amazing as a preventative tool, but also effective, many times, far more effective than prescription medications.

 Over the last decade, I’ve gathered an astounding list of 30+ natural recipes that are effective at preventing, healing, and rejuvenating both mama and baby.
 They are so amazing, that I still use them today, even for my pre-teen kids!

-This last week, I launched a new eCourse and PDF download called Natural Recipes for Postpartum Healing and Everyday Living.
+This last week, I launched a new eCourse and PDF download called Herbal Recipes for Postpartum Healing.
 In it, there are recipes, videos, and how-to’s specific for balancing hormones, breastfeeding, cesarean healing, belly healing, general postpartum healing, and so much more!